 Always being one step away from financial ruin is a feeling many families deal with on the regular, barely making it from paycheck to paycheck.

 One user shares, “Every time you get a little bit ahead, an extra $100 dollars or so, and being able to relax and breathe a bit.
-Next day something goes catastrophically wrong with the car, or an appliance, or an unexpected late charge on something you forgot about.
+The next day something goes catastrophically wrong with the car, or an appliance, or an unexpected late charge on something you forgot about.
 It never ends.
 One step forward, two steps back.”

 14. “Sandwiches” for Dinner